kernelcrash/dragon-rom-and-floppy-emulator/README.md

   - a file called tandydos.rom in the root of the SD card.
 It will be RS-DOS 1.1 or similar

-The order in which you copy files into the dragon or tandy dirctories is the order they will appear when you are cycling through disks or roms (ie. its not alphabetical).
+The order in which you copy files into the dragon or tandy directories is the order they will appear when you are cycling through disks or roms (ie. its not alphabetical).